DoktorShift/faucet_widget/WORDPRESS.md

 | Membership plugins (RCP, etc.) | yes | yes | yes |
 | Strict CSP (`script-src 'self'`) | no | no | yes |
 | WordPress.com (non-Business plan) | no | n/a | yes |

-For Bloemelen's self-hosted setup with admin rights, Option A works out of the box.